 - Many patients do not remember the details of their procedure while under IV sedation

 What Can I Expect With IV Sedation?

 On the day of your appointment, we will walk you through your procedure, answer any questions you have, and then begin by making you comfortable in the examination chair.
 The medication will be administered through a vein and you will begin to relax almost immediately.
 We will keep close track of your vital signs while under sedation to ensure you stay safe until the procedure is complete.
 Once the medication has been removed, we will escort you to our recovery room where you will be given plenty of time to wake up.
 Plan to have someone escort you home and check on you, as you may remain a little groggy for the rest of the day.

-The evening of your appointment your dentist, Dr. Page or Dr. Lieberman, will give you a call to check on you and make sure you’re feeling OK.
+The evening after your appointment, your dentist will give you a call to check on you and make sure you’re feeling OK.
 IV sedation has already helped so many of our patients receive the relaxing dental care they need -- will you be the next to benefit?

 IV Sedation FAQs

 Are you interested in IV sedation?
 This relaxation method can help you breeze through your next appointment, even if you are planning to undergo some extensive procedures.
 Before you talk to us about IV sedation, however, it is understandable if you would like to know more about it.
 That is why we have compiled the following list of frequently asked questions, along with their answers.
 If you don’t see the information you were hoping for, give us a call so we can personally assist you.